 - Brick and Block

-Foamed plastic sheet to be used as backing for firestop mortar at CIBC bank in Toronto.
+Recently, the online hardware supplier has been notified that, “foamed plastic sheet to be used as backing for firestop mortar at CIBC bank in Toronto.”

 - Cement composites